How to improve your business operations

 Automation tools save time and reduce errors, but use them carefully.
 Preserve the human touch where it matters.

 For instance, automating customer outreach may affect your relationships.
 Think carefully about touchpoints with customers and your team.
-Preserve human interaction where it improves brand image, customer satisfaction, or team morale.
+Keep human interaction where it improves brand image, customer satisfaction, or team morale.

 Focus on employee buy-in